 Like most of the motorhomes that you can find in Europe, the Nissan e-NV200 has a pop-up sleeper canopy in the ceiling and the bench can be laid down and converted into a second sleeping area.

-This kitchenette included, unlike quite a few motorhomes, comes with a fridge in addition to the usual sink and gas powered, two-
+This kitchenette included, unlike quite a few motorhomes, comes with a fridge in addition to the usual sink and gas-powered, two-burner, stove-tops.
+The two front seats can again swivel as well to accommodate four-seater dinners.

 This motorhome is also pretty popular for how bright it is inside, thanks to the numerous large windows.
 It is light and small, making it easy to maneuver, and will be able to get you anywhere you want to go.